-On this page you can find out who provides public sewerage, what to do to get connected or sort a blockage and who is responsible for flooding and other problems with sewerage works.
+On this page you can find out who provides public sewerage, how to get connected or sort a blockage and who is responsible for flooding and other problems with sewerage works.

 Who provides sewerage services

-Scottish Water provides sewerage services to domestic households in Scotland.
+Scottish Water provides sewerage services to most households in Scotland.

-Scottish Water has a duty to provide and maintain public sewers and drains and to deal with sewage.
+Scottish Water has a duty to maintain public sewers and drains and to deal with sewage.